Chouhchen/NanoBananaHackathon/README.md

 Therefore the author variable is added into the code and prompt.

 The system is aiming to use AI to assist literature study with a poem as example.
 To section the poem for more meaningful image output can have different methods rather than just by sentence stops.
 For this part, I would appreciate if any literature educators can add some advice so to improve the project.

+Result of the prompt "Create a photorealistic image that captures {}'s signature style and tone, inspired by the following line of the poem:\n\n{}"

+Result of the prompt the prompt "Create a image that based on art style of {}'s the lived period and captured his literature signature style and tone, inspired by the following line of the poem:\n\n{}"